 - Develop a general purpose NPES platform for use across a broad array of applications.
-We are developing a versatile nanosecond pulse generation system, the PulseTx system, that can produce pulses of variable number, width, amplitude, and frequency and can be used with various electrode types and deployed into a wide range of applications. - Pursue 510(k) clearance from the FDA for general soft tissue ablation followed by post-market studies to show improved clinical outcomes across a number of indications.
-We intend to develop and seek FDA 510(k) clearance for an NPES delivery system with indication-specific disposable electrodes during the second half of 2016.
-We believe a 510(k) pathway will allow us to quickly make the therapy available, while we conduct post-market studies for broader adoption. - We plan to commercialize additional applications focusing initially on those requiring minimal additional clinical data and for which reimbursement regimes are well established and are not a significant factor, while additional work is performed developing longer duration applications, including cancer treatments. - Develop novel cancer treatments using combination therapies.
+We are developing a versatile nanosecond pulse generator that can produce pulses of variable length, strength and frequency and can be used with various electrode types and deployed into a wide range of applications. - Pursue 510(k) clearance from the FDA for general soft tissue ablation followed by post-market studies to show improved clinical outcomes across a number of indications.
+We intend to develop and seek FDA 510(k) clearance for an NPES delivery system with indication-specific disposable electrodes.
+We believe a 510(k) pathway will allow us to quickly make the therapy available, while we conduct post-market studies for broader adoption. - Develop novel cancer treatments using combination therapies.
 We believe that our technology may work well with other oncology therapies including chemotherapy and other immunotherapies. - Pursue partnership opportunities with other companies interested in applying this platform technology to their area of expertise.
 We believe that NPES is a platform technology with a new approach to the treatment of diseases using cell signaling.
-Because our technology might have multiple therapeutic benefits, such as in cardiac, lung, gastrointestinal, and ear, nose and throat applications, we plan to partner with other medical device companies with expertise in specific applications and/or spin off new companies to develop devices for specific applications which have not yet been identified.
+Because our technology might have multiple therapeutic benefits, we plan to develop new product applications and partner with other medical device companies with expertise in specific diseases and/or spin off new companies to develop devices for specific applications which have not yet been identified.